tannd-ds/realtime-reid/README.md

 python Producer.py --topic topic_camera_01 --camera ./videos/camera_01.mp4
 ```

-- Now Refresh `localhost:5000`, you should see both footages are displayed on the page.
+- Now Refresh [`localhost:5000`](localhost:5000), you should see both footages displayed on the page.

 ## About Us

-We are a Group of Student majored in Data Science at **University of Information Technology (UIT), VNU-HCM**.
+We are a Group of Students majoring in Data Science at **University of Information Technology (UIT), VNU-HCM**.